 One strength coach I’ve been following for the last year or so is coach Sam Calavitta.
 He trains a lot of grapplers and MMA athletes out of his garage in California.
 Apparently, he’s an award-winning high school calculus teacher and has students coming from all over the globe to learn calculus from him.
 I also heard he used to work for NASA in the past, so he’s a pretty smart dude.

 Push-ups are superior to your barbell or dumbbell bench press in many ways because of the scapular protraction and retraction you can get and because of the core engagement involved.
 You don’t get those with barbell or dumbbell bench presses.
 The problem with push-ups, however, often times is loading them.
 As you get stronger with push-ups it becomes less beneficial from a strength perspective.
 If you can do a lot, say 30 plus (I’m being somewhat vague here), that many really won’t help as much to increase strength or gain muscle as much as if you could only do 10-15 reps.
 At this point using something to provide an external load would be beneficial.
-The Spri Power Push-Up does this with the bands by providing accommodating resistance.
+The Spri Power Push-Up does this with the bands by providing accommodating resistance, hence the name A-R Push Up.